 Bad choices, which are likely to cause allergy symptoms, include:

 - Trees like male varieties of ash, beech, cedar, cottonwood, maple, oak, olive, walnut, and willow

 - Shrubs like cypress and juniper

 - Grasses like Bermuda, Johnson, rye, Kentucky bluegrass, and Timothy

 Be Prepared for Gardening

 Garden when pollen counts are low.
 Usually, late in the evening is best.
-Pollen counts are higher in the late morning and middle of the day.
+Pollen counts are higher in the morning and middle of the day.

 Check the forecast.
 Pollen counts are lower on cool, cloudy, or damp days.
 They're higher on dry, windy days.

 Wear the right clothing.
-Choose long-sleeved shirts and pants to protect your skin from pollen and mold.
+Choose long-sleeved shirts and pants to protect your skin from allergens.
 Wear gloves and sunglasses or goggles.
 Consider a dust mask.

 Don't touch your face and eyes while working outdoors.

 Don't mow the lawn yourself.
-It kicks pollen into the air -- and not just grass pollen.
+It kicks pollen into the air -- and not just from grass.
 Ask a family member to handle the lawn care, or hire someone to do it.